-What is Epiq Compliance Connector for Microsoft Teams?
+What is Epiq Chat Connector for Microsoft Teams?
 Overcoming eDiscovery Challenges of Modern Chat Messages

 As workforces have gone remote due to the COVID-19 pandemic, there are more chat messages present in business workflows than ever before.
 In a remote work environment, utilizing collaboration tools allows employees to keep in touch and see each other’s faces, which helps mimic the traditional working day that everyone is familiar with when physically in an office.